brainfunc/landing-page/README.md

 # Landing Page
-  Landing page for brainfunc game dApp.
-Can be used as a template
+  Landing page template created using react for web or mobile apps

 # Instructions for template modification

+  - Modify the src/utils/data.js file according to relevant data
+  - Store images in paths specified in the data file above.
+  - Change colors of the template in style/constants/constants.scss

 # Instructions for running